 Consulting and engaging with Indigenous groups

-The port authority has undertaken an engagement and consultation program with 46 Indigenous groups, which will continue throughout the federal review and permitting of the project and, should the project proceed, into construction and operation.
+The port authority has undertaken a consultation program with 46 Indigenous groups, which will continue throughout the federal review and permitting of the project and, should the project proceed, into construction and operation.
 Topics include environmental effects of the project, marine shipping associated with the project, proposed mitigation, follow-up program, and a legacy benefit fund for projects of importance to Indigenous groups.
 The port authority is also negotiating mutual benefit agreements with Indigenous groups.

 Additionally, the federal government is conducting its own consultation with Indigenous groups relative to the project.